什么是自闭症?

 澳大利亚的自闭症

-Autism is a nurological difference, a different way of thinking.
+Autism is a neurological difference, a different way of thinking.
 The word ‘spectrum’ reflects the diversity of autistic people and how characteristics present.
 There is not one single cause of autism.
 The following is an overview of autism in Australia at the time of publication.

 孤独症的历史是什么?